rberenguel/paque/README.md

   test and print".
 I want less tests of happy paths and more tests of corner cases
 - Custom exceptions, right now it's just "raise that"
-- Automatically convert pakefile.dhall into a YAML pakefile (this was supposed to be in this version but I got lazy)
+- Automatically convert paquefile.dhall into a YAML paquefile (this was supposed to be in this version but I got lazy)
 - Have a nicer CLI (probably using [cleo](https://github.com/sdispater/cleo))
 - Possibly, running tasks in parallel (this is a hard one given how the planner